Wind-whipped Southern California wildfires prompt mass evacuations, injure two firefighters

 The two blazes combined have so far blackened well over a quarter-million acres.

-Reporting by Mimi Dwyer and Steve Gorman in Los Angeles; Additional reporting by Keith Coffman in Denver; Editing by Sandra Maler, Bill Tarrant and Lincoln Feast.
+Reporting by Mimi Dwyer and Steve Gorman in Los Angeles; Additional reporting by Keith Coffman in Denver and Kanishka in Bengaluru; Editing by Sandra Maler, Bill Tarrant and Lincoln Feast.

 Our Standards: The Thomson Reuters Trust Principles.